 Play stations and puppet shows, and model boating on the basin below the palace.
 Chess, joue de boules, tennis, and paths for strolling.

 Flower beds, allees and copses for gardeners and romantics.

-We doubt that Marie de Medici, a member of the wheeler-dealer Medici family in Florence, would have approved of portable aluminum chairs in her garden, but then it was only hers for a very short time.
+And we doubt that Marie de Medici, a member of the wheeler-dealer Medici family in Florence, would have approved of portable aluminum chairs in her gardens, but then it was only hers for a very short time.

 Soon after her husband, King Henry IV was murdered in 1610, she initiated construction of palace and garden, inspired by memories of growing up in Pitti Palace and romping in the Boboli Gardens in her hometown.

 Aside: We remember well an afternoon spent dashing around the hills of the Boboli, hunting for its fabulous Grotto, stumbling onto it only after giving up and following the Exit sign.

 Though we might not have taken the time to appreciate the finer points of the Boboli’s design, we could understand how Marie might have enjoyed dallying there when she was young and didn’t have to go hunting for a grotto.
 Did we recognize the Boboli in these gardens?
 Only after some reflection.

 Back to Marie, whose turbulent life, incidentally, would be grist for a juicy historical novel.

 Given the circumstances, you can’t blame her for wanting to bring Florence with her.

 King Henry, who was well known for his dalliances, did not bother to attend his wedding to her, so he sent a proxy to Florence.
 What he truly wanted was Marie’s dowry to pay down debts, no glimmer of romance there.